Free Rider Penalty

 - Safe Harbor Definition of Income For Free Rider Penalty

-The language in the Health Care Reform law establishing the Free Rider Penalty provides that coverage is affordable if the employee does not have to pay more than 9.5% of household income in order to receive employee-only coverage.
+Coverage is affordable, for purposes of the Free Rider Penalty, if the employee does not have to pay more than 9.5% of household income in order to receive employee-only coverage.
 The reference to “household income” raised concern for employers who do not have access to information about the employee’s household income.
-To address this concern, new IRS proposed regulations provide three safe harbors.
-The safe harbors allow employers to determine “household income” in one of three ways: (1) the employees’ current W-2 wages from the employer; (2) the employee’s current monthly rate of pay, which is the monthly salary for a salaried employee and the hourly rate of pay X 130 for an hourly employee; or (3) the federal poverty level for a single individual.
-An employer may chose to use one or more of these safe harbors for all or any reasonable category of employees as long as they are used on a uniform and consistent basis for all employees in a category.
+To address this concern, the proposed regulations provide three safe harbors.
+The safe harbors allow employers to determine “household income” in one of three ways: (1) the employees’ current Box 1 W-2 wages from the employer; (2) the employee’s current monthly rate of pay, which is the monthly salary for a salaried employee and the hourly rate of pay X 130 for an hourly employee; or (3) the federal poverty level for a single individual.
+An employer may choose to use one or more of these safe harbors for all or any reasonable category of employees as long as they are used on a uniform and consistent basis for all employees in a category.
 Coverage will be considered affordable if the coverage is otherwise adequate and the employee portion of the employee-only premium for the employer’s lowest cost coverage option does not exceed 9.5% of the safe harbor “household income” substitute selected by the employer.
 For purposes of the premium tax credit, an employee will be considered to have access to affordable employer-sponsored coverage (and therefore would not qualify for a premium tax credit) if the employee has to pay less than 9.5% of their household income for employee-only coverage.

 - Will grandfathered plans be subject to the Free Rider Penalty?